-- Students in good academic standing and enrolled in bachelor's programs at Indiana University are eligible to apply for a certificate at the SPEA records office.
-Interested students must apply for a certificate before completing 15 credit hours (9 credit hours for public health) of applicable course work. - 2.
-SPEA students cannot earn a certificate in the same area as their concentration.
+Students in good academic standing and enrolled in bachelor's programs at Indiana University are eligible

-3. A grade point average of 2.0 or higher is required in all course work credited toward the certificate.
+- to apply for a certificate at the SPEA Student Services.
+Interested students must apply for a certificate before completing 15 credit hours of applicable course work. - 2.
+SPEA students cannot earn a certificate in the same area as their concentration. - 3.
+A grade point average of 2.3 or higher is required in all course work credited toward the certificate.